KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 - `rowCount()` - Think of this function as a way to tell QML how many items are in the model to represent.
-- `roleNames()` - When delegating, there are named roles (think of them as properties in QML) you will want to use in QML.
-This function allows you to create what those roles are.
+- `roleNames()` - You can think of role names as property names attached to data in QML.
+This function allows you to create those roles.
 - `data()` - This function is called when QML wants to represent data.

 {{< alert title="Note" color="info" >}}